DoraDong-2023/DocLocal/README.md

 - Display using GitHub icon/other icons as required.
 - Support for DIY tag.
 - Some websites are timing out, e.g. https://github.com/facebookresearch/segment-anything.
-- Support linked png from Github without downloading.
-Suppoort other file format.
+- Support related png path in url.

 ### 230613 update:
 - Parse for supporting Google/DuckDuckgo/Bing search.